Promgirl65/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -la > ls_cwd_content writes a script that writes into the file ls_cwd_content the result of the command ls -la tail -n 1 iacta | cat >> iacta writes a script that duplicates the last line of the file iacta find . -name "*.js" -type f -delete Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+ls -la > ls_cwd_content writes a script that writes into the file ls_cwd_content the result of the command ls -la tail -n 1 iacta | cat >> iacta writes a script that duplicates the last line of the file iacta find . -name "*.js" -type f -delete Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. ls -lt | head Displays the 10 newest files in the current directory